StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/hll_empty.md

 ## Description

-Generates an empty HLL column to supplement the default values when inserting or importing data.
+Generates an empty HLL column to supplement the default values when inserting or loading data.

 ## Syntax